Chaotic diffusion of the fundamental frequencies in the Solar System: Application to the Solar System

 The result is quite clear.
-The different sets of the same batch slowly lose the memory of their initial differences due to chaos and then converge towards the same distribution.
-This convergence is illustrated by Fig. \ref{fig:PDF_LZPs150}, which shows that the density estimation of $(g)_{i=1,4}$ of the 4 sets of the batch $\{Z_i\}$ nearly overlap each other at 150 Myr in the future.
+The different sets of the same batch slowly lose the memory of their initial differences due to chaos and then converge toward the same distribution.
+This convergence is illustrated by Fig. \ref{fig:PDF_LZPs150}, which shows that the density estimation of $(g)_{i=1,4}$ of the four sets of the batch $\{Z_i\}$ nearly overlap with one another at 150 Myr in the future.
 The rates of convergence of different batches are different.
-So that although $\{X_i\}$ and $\{Y_i\}$ exhibit the same behavior as $\{Z_i\}$, they converge differently with disparate rates: At around 100-150 Myr in the future, the density estimations of the frequencies of $\{X_i\}$ nearly overlap each other, this occurs at 150-200 Myr for $\{Y_i\}$, depending on the frequency.
-Interestingly, for the samples that are integrated in the past, the rates of convergence are higher, and the overlap generally happens at around $-100$ Myr (see Fig. \ref{fig:LXYZN}).
+So although $\{X_i\}$ and $\{Y_i\}$ exhibit the same behavior as $\{Z_i\}$, they converge differently with disparate rates: At around 100-150 Myr in the future, the density estimations of the frequencies of $\{X_i\}$ nearly overlap with one another; this occurs at 150-200 Myr for $\{Y_i\}$, depending on the frequency.
+Interestingly, for the samples that are integrated in the past, the rates of convergence are higher and the overlap generally happens at around $-100$ Myr (see Fig. \ref{fig:LXYZN}).

-\subsection{Second test: different samples of different variation sizes}
+\subsection{Second test: Different samples of different variation sizes}